8 Strategies for Crisis Management and Business Resilience

 Larry pointed out that many emergency managers simply freeze when confronted with crisis situations due to extreme emotional stress.
 On the flip side, there are those who operate perfectly well under high stress and can be depended on to act when needed.
 These are the individuals you can ask to take on emergency roles that fit their skills.

 PRO TIP: The business still needs to run during an emergency.
-Those who aren’t suited to crisis management might be more comfortable helping business continuity efforts during such events.
+Those who aren’t suited with crisis management skills might be more comfortable helping business continuity efforts during such events.

 Acute Crisis Management and Response Strategies